 Vitiligo has a genetic component; Prince has two people in his family with the disorder, his father and his great aunt.
 In some cases it’s been shown to have a genetic link as strong as 40% according to vitiligo researcher and dermatologist, Dr Satish Bhatia.It’s been reported that the factors which contribute to the likelihood of the disease being inherited include other relatives suffering from it, early onset in a sufferer, and the presence of another autoimmune disorder, all of which were present in Jackson’s case.

 Stress can also be an aggravating factor in the disease and since Jackson’s death it seems as though Prince’s vitiligo has spread further, though he was showing markings from as early as the age of about 3, and Jackson’s make up artist Karen Faye stated that Prince had been diagnosed with it in 2008.

 More photos of Jackson from around 12-15

 On the Triumph tour in 1981: his stage make up runs and you can see the areas of depigmentation on his skin.
 He was already wearing a lot of make up to cover it.
 After the Oprah interview in 1993 a lot of people asked – why did Michael not just wear dark make up to cover up his vitiligo?
 He’d actually already been wearing dark make up to cover his skin for years.

 Friends of Jackson have said that he began wearing the white glove to cover up the spread of the disorder on his hands, as vitiligo tends to affect the extremities like fingers, hands, feet, armpits, and genitals first.

-The only editing on this photo was lightening the area where his hand had been in shade to show how uneven his skin was.
-In private Michael didn’t wear much make up.
+The only editing on this photo was lightening the area where his hand had been in the shade to show how uneven his skin was.
+In private Jackson didn’t wear much make up.